As a leader, you motivate and inspire others (one would assume!). But what motivates you?

-As a leader, you motivate and inspire others.
-But what motivates you?
-Are you as motivated as you were when you started your career?
-Are you as motivated as when you got into this role?
+Are you as energised as when you first started your career?
+As driven as when you stepped into your current role?

-Would your day go better if you could motivate yourself more?
+Would your day go better if you could generate your own motivation on demand?

 Now is always a good time to motivate yourself, but I believe it starts ‘before the morning’.

 How I feel this morning is a function of what I did yesterday and the days before that.
 It’s also a function of how I feel about work, what I’ve eaten, how I have slept, how active I’ve been, how aligned I am with my goals, what my relationships are like (both in and out of the office), what I have to look forward to… and so much more.
-I’ll cover the long term motivational factors in another post.

 On a simple superficial level, let me start with right now.
 How can you motivate yourself right now?